Shujian-He/BiliMagicMarketScraper/README.md

 ```

 This will generate 2 CSV files like `total_*.csv` and `want_*.csv`, while the data was automatically saved into the SQLite database (`bilidata.db`) after each successful page fetch.

+It will stop after getting all items, or you can stop it manually by pressing *control+c*.

 ## About Data